celvineadiputra-dev/celvineadiputra-dev/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=celvineadiputra-dev.celvineadiputra-dev)

 ### Hay, Nice To Meet You
-Hey, nice to meet you, I’m Celvine Adi Putra but people here call me Celvine.
+Hey, nice to meet you, I’m Celvine Adi Putra, but people here call me Celvine.
 I grew up in Indonesia.
-I speak Indonesia and English.
-I love code, and design. for my profile you can visit this website <a href="https://celvineadiputra.vercel.app/">celvineadiputra.vercel.app</a>.
+I speak Indonesia and English and love to code and design.
+For my profile, you can visit this website <a href="https://celvineadiputra.vercel.app/">celvineadiputra.vercel.app</a>.
 ## :footprints: I am an ordinary web designer and web developer.

 <img src="https://github-readme-stats.vercel.app/api?username=celvineadiputra-dev&show_icons=true&theme=radical" alt="celvine" />